+Did I tell you the tale of Colombiana?
 I remember being a kid and you’d go to a party, and always be really disappointed when the kid whose party it was, had parents providing store brand cola, or soda.
+The poor kid, Kenny from South Park if you like.
 No matter how you dress it up, Safeway Cola was never a real Coke, but then as I got older I remember trying my first Irn Bru (great with vodka by the way), and then there were the golden years of Tango.
-Oh to reminisce as someone near 40….
+Oh to reminisce as someone in their early 40’s. .

 After enjoying Irn Bru, and then finding out it was not only made from girders but was, in fact, the national drink of a country.
 Thus, I became obsessed with finding out what soft drinks existed in other parts of the world.